Get generic for Viagra shipped right to your door

 • Skin rash

-As we mentioned briefly above, clinical studies show that the risk of side effects from sildenafil increases with dosage.
+As mentioned briefly above, clinical studies show that the risk of side effects from sildenafil increases with dosage.

-Other side effects, such as flushing, indigestion and nasal congestion, also occurred at a higher rate as the dosage of sildenafil increased.
+Other side effects, such as flushing, indigestion, and nasal congestion, also occurred at a higher rate as the dosage of sildenafil increased.

 • Priapism (persistent, painful erections)